MewsSystems/FuncSharp/README.md

 }
 ```

 A direct consequence of product types is the `Unit` type that can be understood as a product of zero types.
 In the world of .NET it becomes particulary useful when abstracting over `Func`tions and `Action`s which aren't compatible.
-Therefore **FuncSharp** contains conversions between `Action`s and `Func`tions returning the `Unit` value.
+Therefore there are also conversions between `Action`s and `Func`tions returning the `Unit` value.

 #### Sum